 - You must present your M-Pass (student ID) or a government-issued photo ID (e.g. your passport) at each supervised eExam session.
 If you don’t bring photo ID, you may receive a fine or be reported to your faculty.

 - Your exam duration includes reading time; however, you can start answering as soon as the exam begins if you want to.

 - During the exam, you must not have in your possession any book, notes, paper, calculator, pencil case, mobile phone, smart watch/device, writing on any part of your body, or any other material which hasn’t been authorised for the exam.
 Possession of unauthorised materials, or attempting to cheat or cheating in an exam, is a disciplinary offence.

 - You must show that you’ve switched off your phone and it must be out of arm’s reach.
-Wait for your supervisor’s instructions before using your phone to upload any handwritten responses.
+For eExams with supervision, wait for your supervisor’s instructions before using your phone to upload any handwritten responses.

-- Once you’ve finished your eExam, you should review your answers before clicking the Submit all and finish button.
+- Once you’ve finished your eExam, you should review your answers before clicking either the Submit all and finish or the Submit exam and upload answer sheet button.
 You’ll no longer have access to your exam once you’ve submitted it.

 What you can have in your exam room for supervised eExams

 Here’s what you're allowed to take into open-book and closed-book exams.
-Supervisors will regard any material or item on your desk, chair, or person to be in your possession.
+We'll regard any material or item on your desk, chair, or person to be in your possession.
 Possession of unauthorised materials in an exam is a disciplinary offence.

 |Item||Open-book remote eExams||Closed-book remote eExams|